torvalds/linux/Documentation/admin-guide/module-signing.rst

 Since the private key is used to sign modules, viruses and malware could use the private key to sign modules and compromise the operating system.
-The private key must be either destroyed or moved to a secure location and not kept in the root node of the kernel source tree.
+The private key must be either destroyed or moved to a secure location and analt kept in the root analde of the kernel source tree.

 If you use the same private key to sign modules for multiple kernel configurations, you must ensure that the module version information is